Anglo Engineering Concepts – Back to Systems Thinking

 When FRES turned heavyweight, BAE toyed with what seemed to be a relaunch of Stormer 30, the hull updated and apparently carrying a version of their FRES CV90 prototype turret possibly armed with the Mk44 Bushmaster cannon, but it appeared only as a low fidelity graphic:

-This vehicle, it seemed, never reached prototype stage, but CVR(T) derived designs continue to emerge – there are rumours another Stormer 30 rebirth is imminent but yet to break cover – which only serves to show how good the CVR(T) concept was way back in the 1970s.
+This vehicle, it seemed, never reached the prototype stage, but CVR(T) derived designs continue to emerge – there are rumours another Stormer 30 rebirth is imminent but yet to break cover – which only serves to show how good the CVR(T) concept was way back in the 1970s.

 Anglo Engineering Concepts sprang from a conviction that Ajax could not perform the same tasks that CVR(T) suited, and where size and weight were defining requirements.
 Several vehicle concepts were created, assessed, and either set aside or carried forward for further development.
 This coherent design and development process has been ongoing for over seven years.
-Seven years of design effort aimed at a single family of armour – this is a duration of design effort not seen since the days of the Establishments.
+Seven years of design effort aimed at a single-family of armour – this is a duration of design effort not seen since the days of the Establishments.

-The effect the closures the Establishment had on UK defence equipment design was fundamental.
+The effect the closures of the Establishment had on UK defence equipment design was fundamental.
 The MOD assumed industry would perform all the work previously done by the Establishments, but cheaper!
 Of course, it didn’t.
-Industry is not a charity; unless there’s high probability of a good return on its investment, it does nothing.
-Without a cast-iron contract, or a winnable competition for one, or at least a clear indication from MOD that they have a clearly defined requirement for a specific capability, there will be no design effort in industry.
+The industry is not a charity; unless there’s a high probability of a good return on its investment, it does nothing.
+Without a cast-iron contract, or a winnable competition for one, or at least a clear indication from MOD that they have a clearly defined requirement for a specific capability, there will be no design effort in the industry.
 And as soon as the opportunity expires all design effort stops.
 Dead.
-There should be no surprise that since the 1990’s, nearly every armour bid has been based upon previously fielded products minimally modified to tick the latest requirement boxes, or on products imported from afar, developed on their own nation’s taxpayers’ money.
+There should be no surprise that since the 1990s, nearly every armour bid has been based upon previously fielded products minimally modified to tick the latest requirement boxes, or on products imported from afar, developed on their own nation’s taxpayers’ money.